sayan-santra-github/ZUPBAR/README.md

 # Infrastrucher_for_app
 <br>
-This is the whole code for the un-named application.
+This is the whole code for the ZUPBAR application.